orochii/mkxp-z/README.md

 This is a custom mkxp-z fork with a lot of extra kinky stuff, all done with no regard for human life.
 * Added support for gamepad direct access ("raw").
 Only button behaviour for now, not interested in axises.
 Methods are **jpressex(button)**, **jtriggerex(button)** and **jrepeatex(button)**.
 * ***lastKey*** and ***lastJoy*** variables, they help on making custom input rebindings.
 They tell you/me the last triggered key/button.
-* Removed the F1 menu completely because it's ugly. :)
+* Removed the F1 options menu call because it's ugly, you can still call it through script though. :)
 * Vertical wave effect, because why not.

 ## Bindings